How to Prepare for Bay to Breakers

 A time-honored San Francisco tradition, the Bay to Breakers, is the oldest consecutively run annual footrace in the world and a tradition that people from far and wide come to the city to participate in.
 Here’s the guide to make sure you’re prepared to have fun running the Bay to Breakers' 12 kilometers, from bay to breaker.

-Sign up and Pick up Your Gear Before the Race Starts
+Sign up and Receive Your Bib before the Race

 Create or Buy a Creative Costume